cyrcaleb/BMO/README.md

 ![voiceClones](https://user-images.githubusercontent.com/90429575/178159233-28c44760-1499-4ae7-9382-4c893aa86cca.jpg)

 Voice Cloning was super interesting and hopefully I will be able to implement it in further projects.
-For more info as to why I had to drop it for now, see progress log #4.
+For more info as to why I had to drop it for now, see progress log #4 and the voice cloning folder.